ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 - You can show all the ROIs you have created, by pressing 'Show all' in the ROI Manager.
 - Put the ROIs near the basal region of the cells to delimitate correctly the lumen and this way the cells won't be place inside the lumen.

-## Step 2: Basic lumen's pipeline

-1. Segment the lumen of the images, taking a bit more that is strictly at your sight, i.e. you should paint as a lumen a bit of apical cells.
-If you don’t know how to segment the lumen of each image, you can do it with Photoshop following the next steps:

-	1. Load the image which contains the lumen (file->open->select your image).

-	1. Create a new layer (layer->new layer).

-	1. Now,you have to select the paint brush at the left screen.

-	1. With this function you can segment the lumen point to point by typing shift key+left click.( you should always locate the segment point of the ROI slightly far from the lumen).

-	1. After segmenting the lumen, you have to paint the lumen like a black region with the paint bucket tool,ensure that                     the whole lumen is black by clicking in the lumen region twice , because if there is some space between the lumen                       border and the black region,there will be an undesireable lines around the lumen.Moreover you have to paint the rest                     of the image of white colour.

-		*note: If the lumen is divided in different pieces, you have to segment each lumen's piece one by one in the same image 		as"islands".

-	1. Finally you have to paint the images which don't contain the lumen as white images, you can do this automatically 	                    creating an action in photoshop (actions->new action), from this moment photoshop will capture all the things that                      you do,therefore you have to do these steps:

-	   Add a new layer-> paint it as white.

-	   Save the image

-	   Close image

-	  Later, click in file->automate->bundle , select the action that you have created and selected a folder which only contains the 	   images that don't contain the lumen because this action is applied to all the images in the folder.

-2. Once the lumen is properly segmented, import it to FIJI.
-3. Now you have 2 options:
-	1. As if the lumen was a cell, put an spheric ROI, change the parameters (low F_pressure, high D_0) and get a proper lumen.
-	2. (OPTION WE ARE USING) Follow the steps of [LimeSeg](http://imagej.net/LimeSeg) section 'Starting with a ROI skeleton', where the seeds are selected to build the egg chamber skeleton.
-Select a ROI polygon for each lumen frame.
-It is really important wrap the segmented black lumen locating the polygon ROI over the white zone (never mixing white and black zones).
-If you have 2 or more separated lumens you should only catch one of them (not more than 1 ROI per Z) .
-Proper experimental parameters are: D_0 = 10 and F_pressure = -0.01

-4. There has to be a full lumen, with no holes.
-5. Save your results:
-	1. First the ROI.
-'Roi Manager -> More -> Save...'
-	2. Plugins -> Limeseg -> Show GUI
-	3. Click on 'WriteTo:' and select where you want to export the results.
-Tipically on: 'YOURPATH/Lumen/OutputLimeSeg/'
-	4. Press 'SaveStateToXmlPly'

 ## Step 3: Matlab's refining process